Recovery

 Injection Site Rotation

-Rotate injection sites to prevent lipodystrophy (localized fat tissue changes).
-For abdominal injections, use a clock pattern around the navel.
-For localized injury protocols, alternate between 2–3 sites near the target area.
-Allow at least 1 inch between injection sites.
+Don't keep hitting the same spot.
+Rotate your injection sites to prevent lipodystrophy (localized changes in the fat tissue).
+For abdominal shots, work your way around the navel like a clock.
+For injury-targeted protocols, alternate between 2–3 spots near the affected area.
+Keep at least 1 inch between sites.

 Storage & Stability